chengggit/YouTube-Music-Dynamic-Theme/DESCRIPTION.md

 ## Compatibility

-- Works with Better Lyrics v2.2.0 Canary and later.
+- Compatible with Better Lyrics v2.2.0 and later.

 ## Credits